06 Jan Open a role play centre – Our story!

 If you wrote a list of the things you need to do to start a business , then by the time you are actually ready to open that list will have tripled in size!
 I don’t think we had a day off in the first 12 weeks and it was only when we started employing staff (after knowing everything single thing about our business) that we started to get a break.
 Looking back, the learning curve was really steep but because we had spent a year planning for this and committed ourselves 100% to the project, we had already done so much of the hard and risky stuff beforehand.
 When we got the keys to the building, all that was left was turning the plan into activity.

 When we look back, it’s still hard to believe everything we did (to be honest we also look back at some of the things we did when we first opened and it looks amateurish now – we’ve learnt so much since then).
-We live in a world of 4g instant communication, Amazon delivering in 24 hrs, instant on-demand entertainment, and food supply chains seemingly unaffected by the seasons or weather.
+We live in a world of 4G/5G instant communication, Amazon delivering in 24 hrs, instant on-demand entertainment, and food supply chains seemingly unaffected by the seasons or weather.
 All these things we see as a consumer mean we have been tricked into thinking running a business is easy, yet whatever the workplace you are currently in, you know that behind the scenes there is normally an immense amount of effort taking place that is anything but easy.
 Tots Town is in many ways like a stage show.
 On stage everything looks rehearsed and purposeful, but behind the scenes the team are working harder to identify problems before they occur and handle them.
 EU rules on Credit/Debit card authentication changing; unplanned roadworks closing access roads, updating staff on latest cyber security processes, checking new role play setting designs against UK safety rules, answering emails from customers at 11pm at night whose child is sick and want’s a birthday party date change for that weekend!
-Running your own business is fantastic because you call the shots, you take the credit but ultimately the responsibility (and risk) stops with you.
+Running your own business is fantastic because you call the shots, and you take the credit but ultimately the responsibility (and risk) stops with you.
 Yes its hard.
 Yes we love it!
 Walking into our own play venue makes all the hard work completely worth it, especially when it is full of families making their own memories.
+Ready for more blogs?
+You can find more here on our website and our Facebook page for aspiring role play owners

 by Ian and Lindsay